vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 2. Assuming introspection is reflexive: insofar as a cognition only observes itself, it lacks the capacity to detect its properties.
 Or, if it does have this capacity; nonevidentiality would also be detected constitutively.

 3. Assuming introspection is not reflexive: the introspecting cognition, whether inferential or perceptual, cannot detect evidentiality as exclusive of error, because of a lack of correlation.
 That is—if it was detected only where it was present, then the detection of nonevidentiality would also be constitutive.
-Moreover, neither inference nor inner perception are causaly connected to such content.
+Moreover, neither inference nor inner perception are causally connected to such content.

 So, evidentiality is defined either as